Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case #5

-As a homeowner, I want to be notified when a nearby Air Blower will be available to be rented.
+A user wants to be notified when a nearby Air Blower will be available to be rented so that they can quickly recieve more information of the product being rented.

 1. The user navigates to (URL:TBD) and enters their username and password followed by clicking the (button: LOGIN).